jerk03n/raisin-theme/README.md

 # raisin-color README
 Wanted to try making a custom theme for vscode ^_^ <br>
+This is a theme for me and me only. <br>
 I used https://themes.vscode.one for the actual editing, I then just copy-pasted the json file into the project.<br>

 ## Set Up